 Conducting the Test on a Treadmill

-Analysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's anaerobic and aerobic thresholds.
+The result is analysed by comparing it with the results of previous tests.
+It is expected that the analysis would indicate an improvement in the athlete's anaerobic and aerobic thresholds with appropriate training between each test.

 This test is suitable for endurance athletes and players of endurance sports (e.g. football, rugby) but not for individuals where the test would be contraindicated.

-Research by Jones (1995) has shown that there is a lack of reliability in Conconi's heart rate deflection point.
+Research by Jones (1995) has shown a lack of reliability in Conconi's heart rate deflection point.

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.

 The following are free Microsoft Excel spreadsheets that you can download and use on your computer.